David O. Sears: Personal life and academic career

 He teaches graduate and undergraduate level courses in political psychology at UCLA and coordinate the UCLA Political Psychology Lab.
 His graduate laboratory on political psychology brings together students from different fields to explore and discuss contemporary research on political psychological topics as political socialization, race and ethnicity, political participation, and public opinion.

 As of 2021, David Sears has been cited 37,832 times in Google Scholar, being the sixth most cited in political psychology in that site, after Shalom Schwartz, Jonathan Haidt, Philip Tetlock, John Jost, and Sheldon Solomon.

 He married Cynthia Lovelace in 1961, divorcing in 1970.
-In 2004, he married Carrie Powers, who died October 29, 2010.
-He has three daughters, Juliet, Olivia, Meredith, as well as two step-children from his second wife, Annabelle and Patrick Powers.
+In 2004, he married his former student, and girlfriend, Carrie Powers, who died October 29, 2010.
+He has three daughters, Juliet, Olivia, Meredith.
 He lives in Pacific Palisades, California and spends his summer vacations in Lake Winnipesaukee, Moultonborough, New Hampshire.

 Research

 Symbolic politics

 The symbolic politics theory argues that symbolic predispositions evoke longstanding affective responses rather than rational self-interest calculations as powerful causes of opinions and behaviors.

 Self interest is defined as the "(1) short-to-medium term impact of an issue (or candidacy) on the (2) material well-being of the (3) individual's own personal life (or that of his or her immediate family)."
 Self-interest does not include long-term interest, nonmaterial—social or psychological—elements of well-being or group-related benefits.
 Self-interest is contrasted to "symbolic predisposition" as partisanship, ideology, or beliefs.
 Sears' theory of symbolic politics argues that these symbolic predispositions are formed early in life and are stable, and so are not correlated with self-interest.

 With few exceptions throughout the literature, symbolic predispositions has presented more substantive and statistical explanatory power on attitudes and behaviors than self-interest.
 Only in occasional exceptions, as when there are clear and substantial stakes as job cuts or regarding tax burdens or ambiguous and dangerous threats as compulsory military draft lottery, self-interest has a clear effect on political attitudes and behavior.
 Even in these cases, the impact of self-interest are quite specific to the issues in question.